Guidance on how to submit an application

 - Appendix 1

-This guide provides advice on how you can make a planning application to Belfast City Council by email.
+This guide provides advice on how you can make a planning application to Belfast City Council.
 It is extremely important that you follow this guidance when submitting your application otherwise there may be delays in processing it.
-Each of the steps in this guide must be followed.
-A simple flow chart showing this process is provided at Appendix 1.
+You must follow each of the steps in this guide.
+A step-by-step guide to the process is provided at Appendix 1.

-Please make sure you follow the steps below when making a new application by email.
+make sure you follow these steps below when making a new application.

 The information we need falls into two categories.